About 250,000 mourners pay last respects to Pope Francis over 3 days of public viewing

 Tens of thousands of mourners waited hours in line over three days to bid farewell to Francis, who died Monday after suffering a stroke at the age of 88.
 A higher-than-expected turnout prompted the Vatican to extend the basilica's opening hours overnight.

+Angele Bilegue, a nun, was among the last mourners.
+It was her third time to pay her respects, including once inside the Vatican at his residence in the Santa Marta Domus, where she said she spent six hours praying at his coffin.

+“He was my friend, so I went one last time to say goodbye,'' she said.
+"I cried.”

-A changing of the guards at the sides of Francis' open coffin signaled the end of the viewing period.
-The late pontiff was laid out in red robes, a bishop's pointed miter and a rosary entwined in his hands.
+A changing of the guards at Francis’ open coffin signaled the end of the viewing period of the pontiff, who was laid out in red robes, a bishop’s pointed miter and a rosary entwined in his hands.
+He was being buried with his well-worn black shoes, including scuff marks on the toe — emblematic of the simple life he espoused.

-Giovanni Guarino drove from Naples with his girlfriend to bid their final farewells to the Francis, moved by his work to help the young and disadvantaged.

-“I hope that his successor follows the footsteps of Francis,” Guarino said.

-Cardinal Kevin Farrell will preside over the closing and sealing of the coffin in his role of camerlengo, or interim Vatican administrator.
-A white cloth will be placed over the pope's face, and a bag containing coins minted during his papacy will be put in the coffin along with a one-page written account of his papacy.
+Cardinal Kevin Farrell presided over the closing and sealing of the coffin in his role of camerlengo, or interim Vatican administrator, the Vatican said.
+According to the rites, a white cloth was placed over the pope's face, and a bag containing coins minted during his papacy was put in the coffin along with a one-page written account of his papacy.

+The account of his papacy, called a rogito, summarized his whole life's story, from his childhood in Argentina as the son of parents with Italian heritage through his priesthood and promotions eventually to archbishop and cardinal in Buenos Aires — and then pope.
+It highlighted his “defense of innocents,” his encyclicals and also his illnesses.

+“He was a simple and much loved pastor in his archdiocese, who traveled far and wide, also by subway and bus," read the text of the document, recounting his life as archbishop.
+“He lived in an apartment and he prepared dinner alone, so he could feel like an ordinary person.”

 'We will see each other again'